Marella-Rahal/wepay-ui/wepay-api/README.md

     }
 }
 ```

-### endpoint for updating payment information to your account :
+### endpoint for updating the role of your acconut from default user to Seller :

 `POST /api/v1.0/auth/updateUserToSeller`
 where you can update your account role from a default user to a Seller